jordanknapp00/Smash-Character-Picker/README.md

 See the example `tier list.txt` file for an example of how to format a tier list.
 For posterity, the format is also described here.

 Each tier goes on its own line.
-Simply start the line with the name of the tier (i.e. "double s" or "mid c").
-Each tier is split into three.
-For example, there is an upper A, mid A, and lower A. The only tier this does not apply to is double S, there is only one SS tier.
-Unlike previous versions of the program, you do not need to include *all* tiers, you only need to include the ones you're using.
-They can also be put in any order now.
+Simply start the line with the name of the tier (i.e. "upper double s" or "mid c").
+Each tier is essentially split into three sub-tiers.
+For example, there is an upper A, mid A, and lower A. It is not necessary to include *all* tiers in the file, you only need to include the ones you're using.
+They can also be listed in any order.
 As mentioned, a line which defines a tier must start with the name of that tier.
 It should be followed by an equals sign with a space on either side of it.
 After that, you can start naming characters.
-Simple list each character, separated by a comma and space.
+Simply list each character, separated by a comma and space.
 Note that character names like "Bowser, Jr." will be registered as two different characters, "Bowser" and "Jr.", so be sure to not include a comma in any character's name.

 Each player gets what is called an "exclusion list", which is the list of characters that they never want to be able to get.
 For those characters that you just can't stand.
 A player will never get a fighter on their exclusion list, no matter what.
 Players also each have their own favorites list.
 Here, you can specify which fighters are your favorites, and a player *will* be able to get those fighters multiple times in a session.
 You'll still have to wait however many battles you've set the "Cannot Get" buffer to (see the section below for more details on that), however.